janardhan077/janardhan077/README.md

 # Hi, I'm Janardhan 👋

----## 👨‍💻 About Me
+## 👨‍💻 About Me

-DevOps & Cloud enthusiast learning **AWS, Terraform, Docker, Kubernetes, and CI/CD pipelines**.
+Pre-final year B.Tech IT student aspiring to become a DevOps Engineer.
-Passionate about **automation, cloud infrastructure, and building scalable, reliable systems**.
+Currently learning Linux, AWS, Terraform, Docker, Kubernetes, and CI/CD pipelines.

 Always exploring new ways to **simplify workflows and automate DevOps processes**.